mamun-devxhub/vue-vee-validate/README.md

 ### Plugin Configaration with validation rules

-You can add below code to main.ts:
+You can add below code to `main.ts`:

 ```sh
 import { defineRule, configure } from 'vee-validate'